djinn-ci/djinn/docs/user/variables.md

 Variables can be grouped into a namespace, doing this will mean all builds submitted to that namespace will have the given variable set on it.

+## Masked variables

+A variable can be masked by simply selecting the *Mask* checkbox during creation.
+This will encrypt the variable's value in the backend, and will replace any occurrence of the variable's value in build logs with `xxxxxx`.

+Only the author of a variable can unmask a masked variable via the UI so see its original value.

 ## Using a variable